 3. OBTAINING AN IMPORT PERMIT

 The exporter/agent should be aware of the requirements of the importing country particularly with respect to the requirement for an import permit.
-The Ugandan authorities have requested that an application for an import permit should include the following information:
+The import permit number should be given in the health certificate at paragraph III.(d).